timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 </p>

-`gatsby-background-image` is a React component which for background-images provides, what Gatsby's own `gatsby-image` does for the rest of your images and even more:
+`gatsby-background-image` is a React component which for background-images provides, what Gatsby's own `gatsby-(plugin)-image` does for the rest of your images and even more:
 **[Testing explained](#testing-gatsby-background-image) in its own section.**
 **[Art-Direction support](#how-to-use-with-art-direction-support) built in.**